Mississippi Event Details

 WHERE: DeSoto National Forest and Leaf River WMA; 1 hour (south) from Hattiesburg, MS. Exact location will be provided.

-WHY: Early Seral Habitat Creation, Improving Natural Forage and Brood Cover, Increase Biodiversity
+WHY: Reducing Non-Natives, Improving Natural Forage and Hunting, Increase Biodiversity

 Leaf River Wildlife Management Area (WMA) is nearly 42,000 acres in size and is found in Perry County, just outside of Wiggins, MS. Located entirely within DeSoto National Forest but managed by the Mississippi Department of Wildlife, Fisheries and Parks (MDWFP), this property is uniquely overseen by both state and federal agencies and serves as an incredibly popular recreational and hunting opportunity for residents and non-residents alike.

 We will start the event with U.S. Forest Service (USFS) and MDWFP staff providing background info on the WMA, including describing the history of the parcel, providing an overview of public use and projects currently going on within its boundaries.
 Mark Kenyon with MeatEater, and NDA’s Matt Ross, Ben Westfall, and Sean Hendley will all be on hand as well.
 Following a safety debriefing, volunteers will be given instructions on the habitat improvement activities they will embark on that day.
-Because the property is mostly composed of upland pine habitat, it’s a priority for WMA managers to setback/restore plant succession in certain areas to develop a more biologically diverse ecosystem (and we need your help to maximize impact).
+Because the property is heavily used and a desirable location to hunt, it’s a priority for WMA managers to offer a wide variety of huntable locations as well as develop a more biologically-diverse and sustainable, native ecosystem (and we need your help to maximize impact).